LAWS & ANNOUNCEMENTS

 New Laws

-Action Point: Find out whether you must provide multilingual safety training to your workers.
+Action Point: Expect more of your workforce to speak a language other than English and find out whether OHS laws require you to provide multilingual safety training to your workers.

 New Laws